cyber-prophet/bostrom-journal/BostromJournal001.md

 At its core, a blockchain is a replicated deterministic state machine.

 A state machine is a computer science concept whereby a machine can have multiple states, but only one at any given time.
-There is a state, which describes the current state of the system,{>>"State describes state" sounds a bit tautological.
-Maybe rephrase a bit?<<} and transactions, that trigger state transitions.{~~There is the initial state (S), which describes the current condition of the system, and transactions (T), that trigger state transitions.~>~~}
+There is a state, which describes the current state of the system, and transactions, that trigger state transitions.

 Given a state S and a transaction T, the state machine will return a new state S'.